Skip links

 Board Secretary

-Tau’ataina Tupou is a PSO Advisor for the Waitemata District Health Board.
-He was also and ITC Senior Portfolio Analyst and IS Business Relationship Advisor for the Auckland Council more then 9 years.
+Tau’ataina Tupou is currently a PSO Advisor for the Waitemata District Health Board.
+Prior to this role, he held key positions at Auckland Council for over nine years, serving as both an ITC Senior Portfolio Analyst and an IS Business Relationship Advisor.

 BIS (Information Systems)